Image: Matt Anderson Photography/Getty

 Half Moon, Jamaica

-With two private beaches, an award-winning spa and a whole host of romantic activities, Half Moon is a dream honeymoon destination.
+With two private beaches, an award-winning spa and a whole host of romantic activities, Half Moon is good for a honeymoon destination.
 Go for a horse ride on the beach in the morning, then dine under the stars, just the two of you, in their sunset gazebo.

-With a backdrop of the glorious Pitons, this lush resort is all about luxury.
+With a backdrop of the glorious Pitons, this resort is all about luxury.
 Dive at their PADI centre, dine in one of Sugar Beach’s three restaurants, relax in the spa or sunbathe on the beach itself.
-Some rooms even come with their own butler service.

 Sandals Grande Antigua

 Regularly voted the ‘Caribbean’s most romantic resort’, Sandals Grande Antigua is a dream honeymoon spot located right on the shores of the famous Dickenson Bay.
-With a whopping 11 restaurants, 7 bars and even scuba diving included in this amazing all-inclusive deal, you’ll never want to leave.
+With an impressive 11 restaurants, 7 bars and even scuba diving included in this amazing all-inclusive deal, you’ll never want to leave.

 How to Get to the Caribbean